 How To Use Alpha Hydroxy Acids (AHAs) Effectively

 Now that you’re all caught up on some of the most well-known types of alpha hydroxy acids, you may be feeling excited about incorporating one into your routine.

 The first thing to do is to select which AHA you’ll be using for your skin.
 We prefer the use of lactic acid over glycolic acid, as the latter has the potential for skin irritation both in the short and long term.
 If you are known to have sensitive skin, definitely check out the gentler acids first and patch test before fully applying.

 Then, to use your alpha hydroxy acid effectively, we recommend starting with a lower application time of the product and gradually increase as your skin becomes acclimated to the acid.
 For example, if it is your first time applying the Resurfacing Facial Exfoliant, you may want to start off with only 1-2 minutes to gauge how your skin responds.
 The next few times you apply, you may find that your skin tolerates and feels comfortable with 3-5 minutes of application time.

 Start slow and build up as you see fit, but remember, this is a potent product—it doesn’t need to stay on the skin for too long to be effective!
-And, if you are wanting to use multiple activated ingredients in your skin care regimen, like vitamin C along with your AHA, use them in separate sessions.
+And, if you are wanting to use multiple activated ingredients in your skin care regimen, like vitamin C along with an AHA (whether that be glycolic acid or lactic acid), use them in separate sessions.